protalk/protalk/README.md

 You will see highlighted number in the "New Migrations" section if there are any migrations to be executed.

 Please note, that you should never manually modify a table structure that belongs to an entity.
+Always do a diff and then migrate to update your database.
+When your diff creates new migration files, it is crucial that you commit these files along with your pull request.

 ###Writing tests